Happyr/Doctrine-Specification/README.md

 }
 ```

-Let your repositories extend Happyr\Doctrine\Specification\EntitySpecificationRepository instead of EntityRepository.
+Let your repositories extend `Happyr\Doctrine\Specification\EntitySpecificationRepository` instead of `Doctrine\ORM\EntityRepository`.
 Then
 you may start to create your specifications.
-Put them in Acme\DemoBundle\Entity\Spec.
+Put them in `Acme\DemoBundle\Entity\Spec`.
 Lets start with a simple one:

 ```php